-From the moment you enter our beautiful grounds, you know you’ve arrived somewhere special.
-Located in the charming seaside village of Guysborough on Nova Scotia’s Eastern Shore, stately DesBarres Manor Inn pampers you with quiet luxury by the sea.
+From the moment you enter our beautiful grounds, you know you've arrived somewhere special.
+Located in the charming seaside village of Guysborough on Nova Scotia's Eastern Shore, stately DesBarres Manor Inn welcomes you with affordable boutique hotel accommodations.

 Built in 1837 for Supreme Court Justice W.F.
-DesBarres (pronounced də-BÄR), our magnificent historic inn has been meticulously restored to its original grandeur.
-Casually elegant common spaces, luxurious guest rooms, original art, fine antiques and genuine maritime hospitality surround you in comfort and relaxation.
+DesBarres (pronounced də-BÄR), our historic inn has been meticulously restored to its original.
+Casually elegant common spaces, spacious guest rooms, original art, fine antiques and genuine maritime hospitality surround you in comfort and relaxation.

-Relax with a book on the grand deck and gazebo, looking out over six peaceful acres in the heart of the Village, or step onto the lawns for an afternoon game of croquet, a visit to the Chef’s gardens or an afternoon nap under a tree.
+Relax with a book on the grand deck and gazebo, looking out over six peaceful acres in the heart of the Village, or step onto the lawns for an afternoon stroll, a visit to the Chef’s gardens or an afternoon nap under a tree.
+Stretch out on a complimentary yoga mat and breath in the fresh sea air.

 Retreat to the Parlour Room with games, rare maps, good books and vintage ports or the supreme indulgence of your luxury bath products and linens in the sanctuary of your spacious room.

-Gracious hospitality means attention to detail with gourmet breakfasts, afternoon tea service, the Chef's handmade truffles and evening turndown service all included with your room.
+Gracious hospitality means attention to detail with complimentary hot breakfasts and WiFi included with your room.

 Whether you want to relax and unwind from your busy life, or reinvigorate in with our vast array of recreational activities, DesBarres Manor Inn promises you a rare opportunity to connect the rich history of the past with the simple charm of Guysborough and the breathtaking vistas of Chedabucto Bay.
-The DesBarres Manor culinary team will be pleased to make you a gourmet picnic basket to take with you as you tour the Bay area on the Eastern Shore.
+The DesBarres Manor culinary team will be pleased to make you a picnic basket to take with you as you tour the Bay area along the Eastern Shore or southern Cape Breton Island.

-DesBarres Manor Inn is open for luxury bed & breakfast accommodations and gourmet dining from mid-May to mid-October and for accommodations only the remainder of the year.
+DesBarres Manor Inn is open for bed & breakfast accommodations and dining from May 1st to October 30th.
+Restaurant reservations are required.
+The Inn is open for accommodations only from November 1st to April 30th.

 Rich History